gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### CodeNarc Plugin automatically detects appropriate version for current Groovy runtime

 The [CodeNarc](https://codenarc.org/) project now publishes separate versions for use with Groovy 4.
-Although Gradle still currently ships with Groovy 3, to ensure future compatibility the [CodeNarcPlugin](userguide/codenarc_plugin.html) will now by default automatically detect the appropriate version of CodeNarc to use for the current Groovy runtime.
-The `toolVersion` property on the [CodeNarcExtension](current/dsl/org.gradle.api.plugins.quality.CodeNarcExtension.html#org.gradle.api.plugins.quality.CodeNarcExtension) can still be used to explicitly specify the version of CodeNarc to use.
+Gradle still currently ships with Groovy 3.
+To ensure future compatibility, the [CodeNarcPlugin](userguide/codenarc_plugin.html) now automatically detects the appropriate version of CodeNarc for the current Groovy runtime.
+You can still explicitly specify a CodeNarc version with the `toolVersion` property on the [CodeNarcExtension](current/dsl/org.gradle.api.plugins.quality.CodeNarcExtension.html#org.gradle.api.plugins.quality.CodeNarcExtension).

 <!-- ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ADD RELEASE FEATURES ABOVE